aexol-studio/deenruv/docs/docs/guides/storefront/order-workflow/index.md

 ## Structure of an Order

-In Vendure an [Order](/reference/typescript-api/entities/order) consists of one or more [OrderLines](/reference/typescript-api/entities/order-line) (representing a given quantity of a particular SKU).
+In Deenruv an [Order](/reference/typescript-api/entities/order) consists of one or more [OrderLines](/reference/typescript-api/entities/order-line) (representing a given quantity of a particular SKU).

 Here is a simplified diagram illustrating this relationship: